tabulify/tabulify/tower/doc/graphql.md

 No need to build the whole object
 Ie book has an owner if the owner is not requested don't make the request

+### Partial data on errors

+If there is an error to retrieve a sub-property, the main property is returned.

 ## Implementation

 See GraphQLService.java